mallikarjunn01/-Design-of-a-Substrate-with-UCIe-Standard-D2D-Interface/README.md

 # Design-of-a-Substrate-with-UCIe-Standard-D2D-Interface

-Tools Used: Cadence APD+, Xcelium, Innovus.
+Tools Used: Cadence APD+, Innovus.

  - Designed a multi-die package using the UCIe ”standard package” D2D interface, integrating JTAG, I2C, and 16-bit GPIO with optimized bump mapping.